SkaPhilipp/Social_Network/README.md

 ## Methodology:

-A person node containing the property 'name' generated at random will be added to the graph database and relationships to existing person nodes created at random with equal likelihood.
+A person node containing the property 'name' will be generated at random and will be added to the graph database and relationships to existing person nodes created at random with equal likelihood.

 ![Alt text](./images/example_network.JPG)